 Thanks for looking into this; any other way I can help it reproduce?

-#11 Updated by billygoat about 1 year ago
+#11 Updated by billygoat over 2 years ago

 Yeah 7.1 also turned it on for me, which is silly since it disables the second USB port when its enabled.